BethW83/health-insurance-project-1/README.md

 -   To transform the data one column was renamed and an extra column was added for bmi category.
 -   Outliers were not removed as the large insurance charges are probably legitimate cases for high risk individuals

--   Descriptive Statistics: box plots
+-   Descriptive Statistics: Seaborn and Plotly were used to display figures for hypothesis 1, to show different attributes vs charges with smoker being the hue/colour
 -   Correlation Analysis: scatter plots
 -   Geographic Analysis: